essans/RasPi/docs/source/clusterComputing.rst

     .. code-block:: bash
         net.ipv4.ip_forward=1

-**(5) Now I need to update iptables to configure the ip packet filter rules in order to allow all worker nodes to essentially use the IP address of the master node when connecting to the internet.
+**(5) Now I need to update iptables to configure the ip packet filter rules** This is needed in order to allow all worker nodes to essentially use the IP address of the master node when connecting to the internet.
 This is known as *masquerading* and the firewall keeps track of the incoming and outgoing connections (ie how to directly traffic to/from the relevant node) using Network Address Translation (NAT).
 Essentially by keeping tracking of ports and MAC addresses.

     .. code-block:: bash